Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

         toolchains.
 It results in far cleaner EasyConfigs and has much wider applicability than just LUMI.

+      * Note: Challenge in case we switch to a hierarchical MNS: Ensure that when loading a cpe* module, the MODULEPATH for the modules installed by the user is also adapted.
+        This has not been done!

   * Implementation of Cray toolchains that are an extension of those of CSCS

       * Several problems solved with toolchain options for specific compilers.